bpoulin-CUNY/linear-programming/README.md

 `ModuleNotFoundError: No module named 'pulp'`

-##  Open Jupyter Test Notebook & Run It
+##  Open Jupyter Test Notebook & Learn Some PulP

 It is a good idea to run this test notebook, line by line prior to engaging in an serious linear programming adventures to be sure that you have a proper environment.